ognjen-dev/ognjen-dev/README.md

 # Hi, I'm Ognjen — ognjen-dev 👋

-Full-Stack Developer building products end-to-end with Next.js, TypeScript and Supabase.
+Software Developer currently building products end-to-end with Next.js, TypeScript and Supabase.
 I freelance on the side and care about shipping things that solve real problems.

 - 🔭 Currently building a SaaS app (Next.js · TypeScript · Supabase)
 - 💼 Employed as a solo dev handling both frontend and backend